Foreign national killed as UN vehicle hit in Kabul blast: official

 "At around 6:20 pm (1350 GMT) a grenade was hurled at a UN vehicle," interior ministry spokesman Nasrat Rahimi said.
 Aside from the one fatality, Rahimi said five other people -- including two Afghan staff -- were wounded.

-The blast comes during what has been a period of relative and uneasy calm in Kabul, where large-scale attacks have dropped over recent weeks.
+The blast comes during what has been a period of relative and uneasy calm in Kabul, where the rate of large-scale attacks has dropped in recent weeks.
 The comparative lull followed a blood-stained presidential campaign season that ended with a general election nearly two months ago.

 But Afghans are still waiting for the results of that September 28 poll, with a recount bogged down by various technical difficulties and complaints from main candidates.
 Additionally, Afghans are waiting to see what might happen next in negotiations between the Taliban and the US.